 Shares of undesignated preferred stock may be issued in one or more series.
 The Board of Directors is authorized to establish and designate the different series and to fix and determine the voting powers and other special rights and qualifications.
-A total of 500,000 shares of preferred authorized was authorized as of December 31, 2010 and 0 shares were issued or outstanding on that date and on December 31, 2009.
-There were no preferred dividends owing on December 31, 2010 or 2009.
+A total of 500,000 shares of preferred authorized are authorized as of December 31, 2011 and 0 shares were issued or outstanding on December 31, 2011 and 2010.
+There were no preferred dividends owing on December 31, 2011 or 2010.